igorski/soundcloud-iframe-analytics/README.md

 ===========================

 A minimal library that attaches Google Analytics event tracking to user interactions performed on embedded SoundCloud iframes, both on single tracks as well as playlists.
+It should work from IE8 upwards - though the real concern with compatibility is probably restricted to the requirements of the SoundCloud embed itself -

 This allows you to track user behaviour as well as have the events act as beacons to more accurately see page session duration.
 It also helps you in finding out how popular some of your tracks are ;)

+Several versions of Google Analytics trackers are supported, namely:

+* Global Site Tag (gtag)
+* analytics.js (ga)
+* the legacy tracker (_gaq)

-See it in action [here](http://rawgit.com/igorski/soundcloud-iframe-analytics/master/dist/index.html).
+See the library in action [here](http://rawgit.com/igorski/soundcloud-iframe-analytics/master/dist/index.html).

 ## Installation